Recovering Black Lives from Enslaver Archives in New York and New Jersey.

 Primary source documents themselves are in the public domain or held by their respective archives; consult each source for its applicable terms.

-Researchers, descendants, and collaborators are welcome to flag corrections, propose additions, or share related materials via the repository’s Issues tab.
+Researchers, descendants, and collaborators are welcome to flag corrections, propose additions, or share related materials.
+Open an issue via the repository’s Issues tab, or contact the project at chris.barnes@cowenhoven.org.